AtlasQuantumProtocol/11-11-IKS-ENV/README.md

 11-11-IKS-env is a public-facing environment overview for 11/11 IKS (Integrated Key System) and related security architecture.

-This repository is intentionally non-implementing:
+This repository is intentionally **non-implementing**:
 - No production logic
 - No cryptographic implementations
 - No deployable code
 - No operational details

-It exists to provide a safe public view of the system boundaries, governance model and integration posture.
+It exists to provide a **safe public view** of the system boundaries, governance model and integration posture.

+ 11/11 IKS — Public Architecture (Non-Operational)

+External Systems → Context Request → Policy Gate → IKS Boundary → Audited Result → External Use
+(interfaces only)     (labels only)    (rules only) (proprietary)   (traceable)     (consumer)